-Portable Facilities: Porta Potties and other portable facilities are prohibited anywhere inside the AOA unless specifically authorized by Airport Operations.
+Portable Facilities: Portable restrooms and other mobile/portable facilities are prohibited anywhere inside the AOA unless specifically authorized by Airport Operations.

-Reserved Parking: Except as otherwise provided in Department directive, such as a Special Activities Notice, no person shall park a motor vehicle in a reserved parking space without a proper authorization/ valid permit that has been issued by the Department.
-Each vehicle that is parked in a "permit only" area or in reserved parking area shall prominently display the identifying permit inside the vehicle within full view from the outside.
+Reserved Parking: Except as otherwise provided in Department directive, such as a Special Activities Notice, no person shall park a motor vehicle in a reserved parking space without a proper authorization/valid permit that has been issued by the Department.
+Each vehicle that is parked in a "permit only" area or in a reserved parking area shall prominently display the identifying permit inside the vehicle within full view from the outside.
 Vehicles parked in unauthorized areas will be subject to citation and may be towed at owners' expense.